 https://docs.google.com/presentation/d/1VN9xbIkcpiNcuZP0g_DZmnrldSRn-9pEBifIZv-eImM/edit#slide=id.p Health and Wellbeing PPT Mental Health Awareness

 The school is excited to be supporting the Royal British Legion’s Poppy Appeal once again this November.
 The Poppy Appeal committee will be responsible for raising awareness, selling poppies and collecting donations going to the Armed Forces community.Our main fundraising events during the Poppy Appeal are all about bringing the school community together to fundraise and enjoy themselves in the process!

 PRINT is the student led school magazine which releases monthly issues on topics of interest, proactive events and personal articles.
 We work as a small, dedicated team of seven members from KS4 and KS5, including writers, editors and formatters!
 We strive to make each issue engaging to all pupils and parents, regardless of age or gender, through our diverse subject matter coverage and topical articles.
 You can currently find PRINT issues old and new on the school website under 'Student Resources', we hope you enjoy and happy reading!"

 The Rotary Interact group organise and run charitable events within the school and the local community.
 We meet weekly, with the support of Cowbridge Rotary Club, to work towards our Rotary citation and provide opportunities for young people in the community.

 Safer Internet Day

-This committee meets regularly on Fridays, we have a couple of aims for this year including engaging Cowbridge Comprehensive School with the community for the Cowbridge 10k event.
+This committee meets regularly, we have a couple of aims for this year including engaging Cowbridge Comprehensive School with the community for the Cowbridge 10k event.
 Organisation of Sports Relief in Cowbridge Comprehensive this year and much much more.
 This year we plan to cover everything sporty within Cowbridge Comprehensive and develop a committee that is sustainable and successful for years to come.